 | Dashboard | — | ✓ |

-Choose Business Class if you prioritize Auth and Subscription.
-Choose nextjet if Auth and Dashboard are more important to your project.
+Choose Business Class if you prioritize Auth and Blog.
+Choose nextjet if Auth and Blog are more important to your project.

-Business Class costs $169 and includes 7 features. nextjet costs $169 and includes 4 features.
-Business Class uniquely offers Subscription, Deployment, Stripe. nextjet uniquely offers Dashboard.
+Business Class costs $169 and includes 4 features. nextjet costs $169 and includes 4 features.
+Business Class uniquely offers Deployment. nextjet uniquely offers Dashboard.

 Business Class and nextjet are the same price at $169.

 Yes, both share Tailwind in common.
-Business Class uses Ruby on Rails exclusively, while nextjet uses TypeScript, React, NextJS exclusively.
+Business Class uses Ruby on Rails, Stripe, Paddle exclusively, while nextjet uses NextJS, React, TypeScript exclusively.

-Choose Business Class if you need Auth and Subscription and prefer its tech stack.
-Choose nextjet if Auth and Dashboard are higher priorities.
+Choose Business Class if you need Auth and Blog and prefer its tech stack.
+Choose nextjet if Auth and Blog are higher priorities.
 If price is the deciding factor, nextjet is $the same price.